Llinsco692/ramen-rating-app/README.md

    - Double-click on `index.html`, or
    - Use a local development server like Live Server in VS Code

-That's it!
-No build process or complex setup required.

 ## How to Use